MicrocontrollersDev/Alternatives/docs/latest/essential.md

 ### World Host

-* Host World - [World Host](https://modrinth.com/mod/world-host) (does not require other people to use the mod, only the person hosting)
+* Host World - [e4mc](https://modrinth.com/mod/e4mc) (does not require other people to use the mod, only the person hosting)

 ### Pictures